johna67/oralable_ios/OralableApp/DENTIST_APP_STORE_METADATA.md

 ## Legal Disclaimers

 **Required in Description:**
 "This app is for informational and monitoring purposes.
-It is not a medical device and should not replace clinical judgment or proper examination."
+It is not a medical device and should not replace professional judgment or proper examination."

 **Recommended:**
 "Always consult with qualified healthcare providers.
-Data should supplement, not replace, professional diagnosis."
+Data should supplement, not replace, professional assessment."

 ---